iamBijoyKar/blog2.0/src/content/blogs/reactjs.md

 ---
-layout: "../../layouts/Blog.astro"
+# layout: "../../layouts/Blog.astro"
 title: "ReactJs"
 description: "React is a popular JavaScript library for building user interfaces.
 React is used to create dynamic and interactive user interfaces, and it is considered one of the most efficient and easy-to-use libraries for this purpose. "
 pubdate: "Feb 12,2023"
-tags: [ React, JavaScript]
+tags: [React, JavaScript]
-author: 'Bijoy Kar'
+author: "Bijoy Kar"
-uuid: 'blog-bijoy-kar.netlify.reactjs'
+uuid: "blog-bijoy-kar.netlify.reactjs"
 heroImg: "/react.jpg"
-authorHeadline: 'Full Stack Developer | Student'
+authorHeadline: "Full Stack Developer | Student"
 authorImgLink: "https://avatars.githubusercontent.com/u/85790967?v=4"
 ---